decidables/decidables/packages/detectable/src/threshold.md

 ## Responding present or absent

-A simple rule is then used to decide on a response: If the evidence is below the threshold, then this is a `Respond Absent` trial, and if the evidence is above the threshold, then this is a `Respond Present` trial:
+A simple rule is then used to decide on a response: If the evidence is below the threshold, then this is a :key[Respond Absent] trial, and if the evidence is above the threshold, then this is a
+:key[Respond Present] trial:

 <sdt-example-model>
   <sdt-control run pause reset trials="10" duration="500"></sdt-control>